kaplanoah/svg_generator/README.md

 ```

 Use our transparent, not the css value transparent (in browsers that don't support rgba, we want to default to white not black).

+Override a default value and you don't have to pass it as an argument.

+## Submitting your diagram to Interview Cake

+Add the svg page

+Add the data in settings

+Add a description

+Include on the page using the tag

+## Style guide

+One pen

+Tight margines, diagram should be nearly at the edge of the diagram

+Think about how you'd draw it on paper

+## Planned features

+- load a specific diagram function by passing an index or function name in the query string
+- generate and display the dictionary of data for settings to copy
+- make old diagrams compatible with new version
+- testing and error messages